zdxiaoda/LuckyPicker/README.md

 ![A screenshot of the interface](https://raw.githubusercontent.com/zdxiaoda/random-roll-call-system/master/src/static/help/homepage.webp)

-#### No Random Crashes 😎
+#### No Haphazard File Generation in Other Directories 😎

-The tool will automatically create a name list file in the user directory when opened for the first time, following Microsoft standards.
+The tool will not randomly generate files in other directories when used for the first time, ensuring compliance with Microsoft standards.

 #### Easy to Use 👍